 The Emirati penchant for spending has turned Dubai into one of the world’s hottest shopping destinations.

 That’s because UAE consumers are big spenders.
-They’ll happily open their wallets for their favorite brands, with 34% saying they’d buy from certain brands, no matter the cost.
+They’ll happily open their wallets for their favourite brands, with 34% saying they’d buy from them at any price point.

-But UAE shoppers have high expectations, and earning their loyalty isn’t easy.
-So what does consumer behavior in the UAE look like?
-What do consumers want exactly, and how can you meet their needs?
+But UAE shoppers have high expectations and earning their loyalty isn’t easy.
+So what do UAE consumers want, and how can you give it to them?

-There’s no way around it: UAE customers are hard to impress.
+There are no two ways about it: UAE customers are hard to impress.

-First, customer service is important.
+Firstly, customer service is super important.
 75% of customers in the Middle East prefer shopping from a single brand website (as opposed to a multi-branded one) because they believe it will provide the best possible customer experience.